hizick/article-liking-challenge/README.md

 For database, three tables were created using code first approach.
 Artice, User, Likes.
 One to many relationship was created between Artcile and Likes, and User and Likes.
+The userId and ArticleId which are foreign keys because of the table relationship are also primary keys on the Like table.
+This is done with EFCore fluentAPI to prevent duplicate data (i.e. one user liking twice) on the table.

 ### Restricting abuse of the button.